Jon Romano: Early life

-Shooting
+Shooting and incarceration

-Jon Romano, a student at Columbia High School, walked into school with a 12-gauge pump-action shotgun on 9 February 2004.
-Without hesitation, he passed by the Main Office and ascended the stairs to reach a bathroom on the second floor.
-He sent messages to his friends while in a bathroom stall.
-One message wrote "I'm in school with shotgun, get out."
-Romano then washed his hands and stepped into a hallway with the shotgun.
-He fired two shots before Assistant Principal, John Sawchuk, tackled Romano.
-As Romano and Sawchuk struggled, a third shot was fired and hit the leg of Michael Bennett, a special-education teacher at the school.
-Romano was subsequently arrested after the incident.
+On February 9, 2004, Romano, a Columbia High School student, walked into school with a Winchester 12-gauge pump-action shotgun.
+He passed by the main office and ascended stairs to a second-floor bathroom, where he hid inside a stall and sent text messages to his friends such as "I'm in school with shotgun, get out."
+Romano then washed his hands, then stepped out into a hallway and fired two shots before he was tackled from behind by school assistant principal John Sawchuk.
+During the ensuing struggle, a third shot was fired that struck the leg of special education teacher Michael Bennett.
+Romano was subdued and restrained until police arrived and he was arrested.